Q: How long has the Conservancy been holding the Lenape Survival Challenge?

 Q: Do the winners receive prizes?

 A: Yes.
-We give a first place award to the overall Grand Champions as well as awards to top three finishers in each of seven categories.
+We give a first place award to the overall male & female Grand Champions for the team and solo challenges.
+For the team challenge we also present awards to the top three finishers in each of seven categories.
+For the solo challenge, we present awards to the top finisher in each of seven categories.

 . . .